HOME

 Lightning flashes straight ahead, blinding me every few moments.
 Reluctantly, I decide photography is over for the night.
 Note to self: Serving as a human lightning rod in the middle of ponds in the middle of the open prairie is probably not a good idea.

 On a drizzly night some time later, I spot one of my Great Plains toads in the middle of the dirt road.
 I wonder if breeding season is at end and he is leaving the pond, his reproductive mission complete.
 As I approach, he inflates not his vocal sac this time but his entire body, puffing himself up to appear as large and intimidating as possible.
-That may work as a defense against predators, but not against photographers.
+That may work as a defence against predators, but not against photographers.
 I set up the camera, take a few pics and then carry him safely away from the road.

 In September 2008, I heard talk that numerous grizzlies were being killed as so-called “problem” bears in the Bella Coola Valley of British Columbia.
 Disturbed by this, I did some research to determine the exact facts.
 And the sad facts are that the talk turned out to be true.